Office of Laboratory Animal Welfare

 "(3) Each animal care committee of a research entity shall-

-"(B) keep appropriate records of reviews conducted under sub-paragraph (A);
+"(B) keep appropriate records of reviews conducted under sub-paragraph (A); and

 Reports filed under subparagraph (C) shall include any minority views filed